6 Reasons Why Delegation Is an Important Business Aspect

 • Make Yourself Available for Everyday Interactions.

 As a leader, you should be open to communication and feedback from your team members.
-You can also set one-on-one sessions, so you’ll know if there’s anything they need.
+You can also set up one-on-one sessions to determine what they need.

 • Give Constructive Feedback.

 It would be great if you could give feedback in person, as this will help you build rapport with your team members.
-It will also help you resolve issues on their output in case there are any.
+It will also help you resolve any issues with their output.

 • Trust Your Team Members.